TarGz/BlowPipe/README.md

 You only have to specify the `printer_max_height` that correspond to your printer and then selected the `number_of_pipe`and then render the part in OpenScad.

-> Those part should be printed as they came out of the script without any support.
+> Those part should be printed as they came out of the script without any support and a small infill around 10% is ok.